Blow-up phenomena in nonlocal eigenvalue problems: when theories of $L^1$ and $L^2$ meet: Estimates for

 Moreover,

 \end{thm}

-\begin{remark} Under additional assumptions on the Green's function, high integrability data lead to H\"{o}lder continuous solutions.
+\begin{remark} Under additional assumptions on the Green function, highly-integrable data lead to H\"{o}lder continuous solutions.
 However, we will not need this for the rest of the paper. \end{remark}

 \begin{proof} \begin{enumerate} \item For any $f\in L^1(\Omega;\delta^\gamma)$, and $x\in\Omega$, we have

 Since $|\cdot-y|^{-(n-2s+\gamma)}$ is uniformly integrable in $y\in \Omega$, we have

 This proves the case $p=1$.
 When $p\in(1,\frac{n}{n-2s+\gamma})$, we apply Jensen's inequality with the probability measure